 Simplify Incoming Calls

-The first thing to consider is how virtual numbers help you automate most of your processes.
+The first thing to consider is how virtual phone numbers help you automate most of your processes.
 Take Interactive Voice Response (IVR) as an example.
 When a potential volunteer calls, you want them to find the right contact right away.
 So instead of an employee transferring calls all over your organization to find that person, an IVR acts as an auto attendant.
 It is a system that gives incoming calls several options to choose from.
 This way, they are instantly directed to the extension of the correct department or person.

 Speaking of extensions, smaller nonprofits can get an extension for every member of their team.
 For larger organizations, they can use a single extension for every team leader or manager.
 And with call forwarding services, it’s easy to add lines down the road for better scalability.